TNA Knockouts: Queen of the Cage

 The Queen of the Cage match was a professional wrestling match exclusive to TNA.
 The match was determined annually at the Lockdown pay-per-view event.
 In 2008, the match began as a reverse-battle royal involving eight wrestlers.
 The first two wrestlers that entered the cage then competed in a one-on-one match that was won via pin fall or submission.
 The winner became the number one contender for the TNA Women's Knockout Championship.
 In 2009, the match was a traditional four-way match.
 The match type has since been dropped.

-Impact Knockouts Tournaments
+TNA Knockouts Tournaments

 New Year's Knockout Eve Tournament (2009)

 The New Year's Knockout Eve Tournament took place on the December 31, 2009, edition of Impact!.
 The winner of the tournament would earn herself a shot at the TNA Women's Knockout Championship on the live three hour Monday night edition of Impact! on January 4, 2010.

 TNA Knockouts Tag Team Championship Tournament (2009)

-TNA announced a Knockouts tag team tournament for the new TNA Knockouts Tag Team Championship on the August 20, 2009 episode of TNA Impact!.
-Round one matches started on the August 27, 2009 episode of TNA Impact!.
+TNA announced a Knockouts tag team tournament for the new TNA Knockouts Tag Team Championship on the August 20, 2009, episode of TNA Impact!.
+Round one matches started on the August 27, 2009, episode of TNA Impact!.